Monday, May 25, 2009

 Master Chef Australia - The Poached Egg Guy

-Anyway - i had my time in the sun, chopping more fingers than onions in the onion chopping challenge then creating a dish under the glare of the cameras with George telling me to 'clean up this mess, yeah?'
+Anyway - I had my time in the sun, chopping more fingers than onions, getting creative under the glare of the cameras with George telling me to 'clean up this mess, yeah?'

 Blackened corn topped with shredded chicken and a poached egg.